-This means that any predictor that is a linear combination of past temperature values from 232 any position j, is orthogonal to the error of the predictor obtained from the past at location i, 233 given by Eq.
-(10).
-Hence, the predictor (Eq.
-(10)) is optimal given the full field $T(\mathbf{x}, t)$ for $t \leq 0$ .
-234 This is a precise statement of Granger causality.
-Although there are large cross-correlations 235 inherited from the innovation matrix $a{ii}$ (Eqs.
-(7) and (8)), the information of past temperatures 236 from other locations does not help improve the forecast.
-For StocSIPS predictions, it is the lack 237 of innovation connectivity at non-zero lags that implies that the optimal predictor for any given 238 location is obtained from its past.
-In effect, these occasionally strong spatial correlations "were 239 already used" for building the past of any given time series, whose past is therefore enough to 240

-241 yield the optimal predictor for that specific series.
+Equation 12 implies that any predictor that is a linear combination of past temperature values from any position j, is orthogonal to the error of the predictor obtained from the past at location i, given by Equation 10.
+Hence, the predictor (Equation 10) is optimal given the full field $T(\mathbf{x},t)$ for $t \leq 0$.
+This is a precise statement of Granger causality for the m-StocSIPS model.
+Although there are large cross-correlations inherited from the innovation matrix a{ij} (Equations 7 and 8), the information of past temperatures from other locations does not help improve the forecast.
+For StocSIPS predictions, it is the lack of innovation connectivity at non-zero lags that implies that the optimal predictor for any given location is obtained from its past.
+In effect, these occasionally strong spatial correlations "were already used" for building the past of any given time series, whose past is therefore enough to yield the optimal predictor for that specific series.

-242 3 Results
+3. Results

-243 3.1 Empirical cross-correlations
+3.1.
+Empirical Cross-Correlations

-Our analysis were based on monthly, 2.5° resolution surface temperatures (T2m: 73 × 144 = 10512 points) from 1948 to 2019 (864 months in total) from the National Centers for Environmental Prediction/National Center for Atmospheric Research Reanalysis 1 (Kalnay et al., 1996; NCEP/NCAR, 2020).
+Our analysis were based on monthly, 2.5° resolution surface temperatures (T2m: $73 \times 144 = 10,512$ points) from 1948 to 2019 (864 months in total) from the National Centers for Environmental Prediction/National Center for Atmospheric Research Reanalysis 1 (Kalnay et al., 1996; NCEP/NCAR, 2020).

-The validity of the univariate fGn (StocSIPS) model was confirmed in DRAL by testing the whiteness of the innovations $\gamma_i(t)$ for every grid point i, which were obtained by inverting the discrete version of Eq.
-(2) (see the supporting material for the theoretical details).
-We used the fact that a white noise process is a particular case of fGn with fluctuation exponent $H{\gamma} =$ -1/2.
-Maximum likelihood estimates for the residuals at 10512 grid points give $H{\gamma} =$

-$-0.498 \pm 0.003$ and standard deviations $\sigma{\gamma} = 1.000 \pm 0.002$ , which confirms that the

-254 innovations are unit variance $\delta$ -correlated white noise and hence the adequacy of the fGn model 255 for the natural temperature variability in the univariate case.
+The validity of the univariate fGn (StocSIPS) model was confirmed in DRAL by testing the whiteness of the innovations $\gamma_i(t)$ for every grid point i, which were obtained by inverting the discrete version of Equation 2 (see the supporting material).
+We used the fact that a white noise process is a particular case of fGn with fluctuation exponent $H{\gamma} = -1/2$.
+Maximum likelihood estimates for the residuals at 10,512 grid points give $H{\gamma} = -0.498 \pm 0.003$ and standard deviations $\sigma{\gamma} = 1.000 \pm 0.002$, which confirms that the innovations are unit variance δ -correlated white noise and hence the adequacy of the fGn model for the natural temperature variability in the univariate case.

-256 To show that the multivariate model is also realistic, we must check that the lagged crosscorrelations between the innovations at different locations (Eq.
-(3)) are negligible.
-For this 257 analysis, we obtained the lagged cross-correlation matrices involving the 10512 grid points for 258 259 the innovations, $\rho{ii}(\Delta t)$ , and for the temperature variability, $R{ii}(\Delta t)$ , for $\Delta t$ from 1 to 12 months.
-These matrices are shown in the supporting information (Fig. S2) for $\Delta t = 0, 1, 2$ and 3 260 261 months.
-For the temperature, the correlations decrease with $\Delta t$ , but large values are often obtained for relatively large lags, following Eqs.
-(7) and (8).
-For the innovation cross-262 correlations, the values decrease much faster.
-For $\Delta t = 0$ , the elements $\rho{ii}(0) = a{ii}$ are 263 relatively large, but even for $\Delta t = 1$ month, almost all the correlation is lost.
-This indicates that 264 the innovations closely satisfy the discrete version of the time-independence condition Eq.
-(3).
-265
+To show that the multivariate model is also realistic, we must check that the lagged cross-correlations between the innovations at different locations are negligible (Equation 3).
+For this analysis, we obtained the lagged cross-correlation matrices involving the 10,512 grid points for the innovations, $\rho{ij}(\Delta t)$, and for the temperature variability, $R{ij}(\Delta t)$, for Δt from 0 to 12 months (see the supporting information, Figure S2).
+While temperature correlations decrease with Δt , in contrast to innovation cross-correlations, large values may easily be obtained for relatively large lags (Equations 7 and 8).
+For $\Delta t = 0$, innovation correlations ($\rho{ij}(0) = a{ij}$) can be large yet-following the discrete version of the time-independence condition Equation 3 - at $\Delta t = 1$ month, almost all correlation has been lost.

-Another way of testing the model is by checking that Eqs.
-(7) and (8) are good approximations of the empirical $R{ij}(\Delta t)$ .
-Fig. 1(a) shows the results for ensembles with similar $a{ij}$ , $H_i$ and $H_j$ values ( $a{ij} = 0.5 \pm 0.025$ gives 10490 pairs).
+We can also check that Equations 7 and 8 are good approximations to the empirical $R{ij}(\Delta t)$.
+Figure 1a shows the results for ensembles with similar a{ij} , H_i and H_j values ($a{ij} = 0.5 \pm 0.025$ gives 10,490 pairs).
 Comparisons are shown for the three cases (fGn-fGn, fGn-fBm and fBm-fBm):